github/developer.github.com/content/v3/pulls.md

 : The API location of this Pull Request's Review comments.

 `statuses`
-: The API location of this Pull Request's statuses, which are the statuses of its `head` branch.
+: The API location of this Pull Request's commit statuses, which are the statuses of its `head` branch.

 ## List pull requests